C4ptainCrunch/thesis/source/index.rst

 There are multiples ways to choose those.

 In the original MCTS we take a child at random each time.
-This is easy to implement but it is not effective as it explores every part of the tree even if a part has no chance of leading to a win for the player.
+This is easy to implement but it is not effective since it explores every part of the tree even if a part has no chance of leading to a win for the player.